 What/how do I need to submit to complete the application?

-To be fully considered, you will need to submit all following documents by email to email@example.com
+To be considered, you will need to submit online application first

 Do I really need to take tests?